deepbrainspace/deepbrain-stack/documentation/architecture.md

 The backup process has been redesigned to use a serverless approach:

-- **Google Cloud Scheduler** triggers a Cloud Function daily
+1. **Google Cloud Scheduler** triggers a Cloud Function daily
-- **Backup Cloud Function** creates a server from a pre-configured snapshot
+2. **Backup Cloud Function** creates a server from a pre-configured snapshot
-- **Backup Server** automatically mounts volumes, performs backups, and self-destructs
+3. **Backup Server** automatically mounts volumes, performs backups based on restic configuration, and self-destructs
-- **Status updates** are sent to Firestore and monitoring systems
+4. **Status updates** are sent to Firestore and monitoring systems
-- **Retention policies** (7 daily, 4 weekly, 12 monthly) are applied automatically
+5. **Retention policies** (7 daily, 4 weekly, 12 monthly) are applied automatically

 This approach eliminates the need for a permanent backup server, reducing costs while maintaining robust backup capabilities.